9th8/up-to-date-real-world-haskell/19-error-handling.md

 engines often have three components: an integer that represents an error code, a state, and a human-readable error message.
 We will build up our own implementation of the HDBC `SqlError` type here in this chapter.
-Let\'s start with the data structure representing the error itself:
+Let's start with the data structure representing the error itself:

 ``` example
 {-# LANGUAGE DeriveDataTypeable #-}